How Foster children feel and the safety they seek

 Understanding the 8 Losses of foster children

 The Month of May is earmarked as National Foster Care Month.
-During this time, the President issues an annual Proclamation recognizing the contributions of the child welfare professionals and the resource and kin families supporting children in the US foster care system by opening their homes and sharing their love.
+During this time, the President issues an annual Proclamation recognizing the contributions of the child welfare professionals and the resource and kin families supporting children in the United States foster care system by opening their homes and sharing their love.

 It is essential to be informed of these losses and their potential impact on how the children in care may feel and the mental health and complex trauma and trauma symptoms it may cause a child in Foster care.

-This is why it is important to take a trauma-informed approach when helping a child who has or is experiencing trauma to limit post-traumatic stress disorder (PTSD), which is found in so many kids after they have left long-term foster care and been a part of the child welfare system.
+This is why it is essential to take a trauma-informed approach when helping a child who has or is experiencing trauma to limit post-traumatic stress disorder (PTSD), which is found in so many kids after they have left long-term foster care and been a part of the child welfare system.

 Loss of continuity